 The Chinese media also celebrates the Chinese language.
-For many older generation Chinese Indonesians, the Chinese language is an important part of their Chinese identity and is to the promotion of the Chinese language, which the Chinese Media claim is helping their goal.
+For many older generation Chinese Indonesians, the Chinese language is an important part of their Chinese identity and is seen as the quintessence of Chineseness.
+The rise of China in global politics has also contributed to the promotion of the Chinese language, which the Chinese Media claim is helping their goal.
 One director of a Chinese newspaper said that the, "Chinese language has become a world trend because of the growing Chinese economy. ...
 Young Chinese Indonesians learn Mandarin for economic prospects.
 The search for roots will come later - after they learn about Chinese culture" (quoted in Hoon, 2006, 113).
 This statement clearly highlights the salience of ethnic language and culture as part of ethnicity and ethnic identity; that is, a Chinese who does not speak Chinese is considered to be losing their Chineseness.
 Ang noted that diasporic Chinese who do not speak Chinese are often questioned about the authenticity of their Chineseness.
 The promotion of the Chinese language is also reflected in the amount of space allocated to Chinese literature, short stories, and poems in the media, as they believe that promoting Chinese language and culture can help develop the Chineseness of young Chinese Indonesians, which is why they provide specialised sections, such as Qiandao Ribao's Huawen Yuandi ("Chinese Language Garden") or the Jakarta-based Guoji Ribao's Shisheng Yuandi ("Teacher-Student Garden"), in which students who learn Chinese can publish their compositions.